 To make the most of your short answers:

-- Show, don’t tell- use specific examples about your experiences and achievements over vague statements and generalities
+- Show, don’t tell; use specific examples about your experiences and achievements instead of vague statements and generalities.

 - We only know what you tell us.
 Remember to include any relevant information about your background that makes you an outstanding candidate, but don’t just repeat the information found in the “Experiences” section of the resume.
 Use this space to expand on what we know about you.